-New SEAS 3-2 or 4-2 transfers who are a part of the undergraduate Combined Plan Program are guaranteed housing during their first engineering year through University Apartment Housing (UAH) and will receive instructions on how to apply for housing when offered admission.
-While Columbia will do its best to accommodate students’ requests to live on campus after the first year, there is no guarantee that Combined Plan students will be offered a room on campus beyond the first year.
+New SEAS 3-2 or 4-2 transfers who are a part of the undergraduate Combined Plan Program are guaranteed housing during their first engineering year and will receive instructions on how to apply for housing when offered admission.
+While Columbia will do its best to accommodate students’ requests to live on campus after the first year, only 74 second year Combined Plan students are guaranteed a room on campus.
 Off-Campus Housing Assistance (OCHA) assists Columbia students and affiliates in their search for housing in non-Columbia owned buildings in the metropolitan area.
 OCHA maintains a website and regular office hours to provide advice, resources and an online database of available housing.

-If entering CC as a first-year student in an authorized five-year program such as HEOP, housing is guaranteed for 10 terms.
+If entering CC as a first-year student in an authorized five-year program such as the Academic Success Program, housing is guaranteed for 10 terms.
 Students may enter the lottery twice with senior standing.

 Housing is not guaranteed for Visiting Students, although we will try our best to accommodate students who indicate a desire to live on campus.
 Admitted students will be notified at the time of admission if they will receive housing.
 If students enroll at Columbia for a second semester, they will be notified if housing will be available when they extend their enrollment.

 If students study abroad for one or two terms under a program approved by their school, pay tuition to Columbia for this program, and have guaranteed housing when they leave, they are still guaranteed housing when they return.
 If students are on an approved study abroad in the spring term, students may register and select a room online or designate a proxy to select a room for them in Room Selection.
-Keep in mind that time away is deducted from the eight or ten-term eligibility described above.
+Time abroad is deducted from the eight or ten-term eligibility described above.
 If students stay longer on a study abroad leave without receiving necessary approval, they will lose guaranteed housing status.

 A student in CC or SEAS who has been granted a medical leave of absence and has guaranteed housing when they leave will maintain guaranteed housing upon readmission.
 However, students on leave will not participate in Room Selection for the upcoming school year.
 Instead, students on leave may apply for housing as a returning student upon readmission.
 They will be assigned a room prior to the start of the term.

-Students who live in a Columbia-owned fraternity or sorority building off-campus or in a Brownstone SIC maintain guaranteed housing in the residence halls.
+Students who live in a Columbia-owned fraternity or sorority brownstone or in a SIC brownstone maintain guaranteed housing in the residence halls.
 Students must sign an Occupancy Agreement with Housing.
 Students who meet the eligibility requirements, may participate in Room Selection for the next year.

 Reentry into the residence halls during the academic year requires a transfer and is not guaranteed.
-Students living in Greek housing that is not owned by the University will be considered commuters and will lose their guaranteed housing status.
+Students living in Fraternity or Sorority brownstone that is not managed by the University will be considered commuters and will lose their guaranteed housing status.
 Please contact a Housing representative in 118 Hartley for more information on these options.